srikar-19/credit-card-fraud-detection-system-project-full/README.md

 # credit-card-fraud-detection-system-project-full

-first open the app.py file and run the file.
+Firstly, Open the app.py file and run the file.

-after opening of the web page fill the 30 values from the data set
+After opening of the web page, Fill the 30 values from the data set.